 Floodplains are the low, flat lands adjacent to streams, rivers, and lakes that flood frequently.
-They are considered part of a healthy stream and are designed to hold in flood waters, as well as support a variety of natural resources and provide natural flood and erosion control.
+They are considered part of a health stream and are designed to hold in flood waters, as well as support a variety of natural resources and provide natural flood and erosion control.

-What is floodplain management?
+What is floodplain Management?